steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes

 #### General
     const updatedModel = JSON.stringify(this);

-    Project Control
-        Control label
-            Name of the active Project
-            Link to active Project Details page
+    Session

-        Wrap Http.Context
+        Wrap Http.Context?
+    Settings fails with Id = 0.
+        Each each Project correctly initialzied with a Settings resource?

+    Projects

+        Examples Project
+            Populate Examples with existing resources.
+            Initialize Session.ProjectId to Examples.
+            Refactor the Index View to Examples?
+            Workflow for new user selection of Example model...
+                Should the Login complete action redirect to Examples/Details?

         Active Project
+            Create Views
+                Remove Project control.
-        Controller InitializeViewControls does not filter based on Project.
-All resources are included.
+                Controller InitializeViewControls should filter based on active Project.
                     The active Project should control all newly-created resources.

+        Create Project
+            How should a new project be created?
+                Projects/Create is the basis.

+        Project Details
+            Use Index page as a template for the Project page.
+                Each user model is hosted in a tile.

+            Add support for creating mesh "thumbnails" from the mesh canvas. mesh/{id}/thumbnail
+                Add a new endpoint mesh/preview for a preview image of the mesh.
+                Create using the Canvas image of the last generated Mesh.

+        New Model
             Add support for creating supporting resources for a new model.
                 Mesh
                     MeshTransform
                     DepthBuffer
                         Camera
                         Model
                             Camera
                     Camera

             Create View
                 Why is the FormFile binding lost?
                     The focus has to leave the input field.

                 Style the Create page.

             Add validation for the FormFile.
                 /home/stephen/projects/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads/samples/3.x/SampleApp
                 How can an OBJ file be validated?
                     The back end should assign the Format only after validation.
                 Assign Format to model based on file content.

-    Projects
-        How should a new project be created?
-            Projects/Create is the basis.

-        Use Index page as a template for the Project page.
-            Each user model is hosted in a tile.

-        Add support for creating mesh "thumbnails" from the mesh canvas. mesh/{id}/thumbnail
-            Add a new endpoint mesh/preview for a preview image of the mesh.
-            Create using the Canvas image of the last generated Mesh.

-        Place sample projects into a single project?

     Test new user creation.
         52oCTRbyDVifvQTiSdyn0mkrXwhMiTEe